 - Describe the importance of professional ethics and demonstrate how ethical standards and legal requirements are relevant to the practice of counseling and psychotherapy.

 - Administer and interpret various widely-used psychological tests.

-- Construct the appropriate research design, collect data, and implement the necessary statistical techniques to answer re-search questions relevant to counseling psychology which adds to the discipline.
+- Construct the appropriate research design, collect data, and implement the necessary statistical techniques to answer research questions relevant to counseling psychology which add to the discipline.

 - Demonstrate practical counseling skills that can be applied to individuals and groups to address a broad range of issues and settings.

-- Evaluate the appropriateness of various counseling approaches to different cultures, values, and world-views of various clients and choose appropriate approaches.
+- Evaluate the appropriateness of various counseling approaches to the different cultures, values, and world-views of various clients and thereby choose appropriate approaches.

 48 Required Credit Hours